 After that, I got dreadfully sick.
-We didn’t know it at the time, but my brain filled up with fluid, causing the most agonizing, incessant pain in my head I have ever experienced in my life.
+We didn’t know it at the time, but my brain filled up with blood and spinal fluid, causing the most agonizing, incessant pain in my head I have ever experienced in my life.
 I suffered stroke-like symptoms that scared both of us.
 Neither we or the doctors knew what was wrong.
 I took heavy and frequent doses of strong pain killers and spent weeks with so little strength that I could not dress myself, bath myself or brush my own hair.
 I was hospitalized four times for violent and continuous vomiting.
 I lost my eye sight, coordination, and some functions of my brain.
 It was the scariest thing in the world to open your eyes and be struck with violent and excruciating pain and vomiting simply because your brain could not process what it was seeing.
 This went on for so long that I wondered if I would come out of it alive, let alone you- a tiny vulnerable little child in my womb.
 You were exposed to the stress my body was under, the steady stream of pain killers, I wasn’t able to nourish you with food.
 The recovery was painfully slow, and it took 4 and 1/2 months before I felt “normal” again.
 To this day I am in complete awe that you are still here.
 I feel you kicking and squirming this very moment.
 I don’t think I’ll ever, in all the days I live, truly get over the amazement that you are here.
 From that moment your dad told me they saw your heart beating, to the moment I saw it flickering on the screen myself a week later, to each appointment where we got to hear it over and over, to the day they told me what I already knew- that you were a little boy… to every kick and squirm I feel within me… I am amazed that you are here.

 That name, “Benaiah” isn’t just a namesake of a powerful, mighty man of valor in the Bible.
 It literally means “God has built.”
 This is true, not only of your very impossible beginnings, but God pushed aside all of the influences that should have injured and destroyed you, and simply built.
 I don’t believe this “building” ceases with the formation and development in the womb.
 I believe that all of your days, God will build you.
 That you will grow from a baby to a boy to a man that God has His hand on continually.